streamsdb/site/docs/getting-started-dotnet.md

 sidebar_label: .NET
 ---

-This tutorial will help you getting started with the [StreamsDB .NET Driver](https://github.com/streamsdb/driver/tree/master/dotnet).
+This tutorial will help you get started with the [StreamsDB .NET Driver](https://github.com/streamsdb/driver/tree/master/dotnet).

 ## Installation